Title 24 Non-Residential Lighting

 These rules help save energy and reduce pollution by making people use efficient lights and controls.
 They also improve outdoor lighting to make the environment better.

-Lighting power density: This refers to the amount of power that can be used per unit of floor area for lighting in non-residential buildings.
+Lighting power density is the power used for lighting in non-residential buildings, measured per unit of floor area.
 Title 24 sets maximum lighting power densities for different types of spaces, such as offices, retail spaces, and outdoor areas.